KSHITISH05/SwiftGrocer/README.md

-# SwiftGrocer: Your Full-Stack Grocery Delivery Platform 🥕🛒
+# GreenCart: Your Full-Stack Grocery Delivery Platform 🥕🛒

-SwiftGrocer is a fully functional e-commerce grocery delivery website built with the MERN (MongoDB, Express.js, React, Node.js) stack.
+GreenCart is a fully functional e-commerce grocery delivery website built with the MERN (MongoDB, Express.js, React, Node.js) stack.
 This project provides a complete online shopping experience for users and a robust management dashboard for sellers, designed for seamless product browsing, secure ordering, and efficient order/product management.
 The application is designed to be deployed for free, making it live and accessible to everyone.

 ---